 Only one woman matters – you!

 Yet you, the betrayed wife, must get it through your head that YOU are the only woman who matters.
 And the sooner you realize that, the better off you’ll be.
-I know this is contrary to what many marriage counselors will tell you, but “legitimizing” your husband’s “love” for another woman is in my opinion one of the most ridiculous, self-sabotaging things you can do.
+I know this may be contrary to what some marriage counselors and coaches may tell you, but “legitimizing” your husband’s “love” for another woman is in my opinion one of the most ridiculous, self-sabotaging things you can do.
+You can have a better marriage moving forward.
+Yet that’s often easier said than done.
+If any of this has hit home, keep going.
+See what my practice has to offer you.